 Visitors to the library have reported seeing the apparition of an older man wearing glasses who peruses old books in the stacks’ California section and who will peer over them at anyone who disturbs him!

 Staff at the library have also reported hearing the sound of rustling mylar, like the sound of a book being pulled from or returned to the shelves even though nobody is there.

 There are also rumors that one of the Sacramento Tunnels, which we took a look at above, runs under the California State Library, linking it to the Capitol, which could be one reason why the building is now alleged to be haunted.

-Few places on Earth are spookier than an old cemetery, so it comes as no surprise at all that Old City Cemetery is one of the most haunted places in Sacramento.
+Few places on Earth are spookier than an old cemetery, so it is no surprise that Old City Cemetery is one of the most haunted places in Sacramento.
 There are said to be several terrifying spirits lurking here in between the headstones.

-Just some of these ghastly apparitions include a couple that dresses entirely in black, a little girl who plays close to her own gravestone, and even a ghostly pitbull who follows visitors beyond the gates.
+Some of these ghostly apparitions include a couple that dresses entirely in black, a little girl who plays close to her gravestone, and even a ghostly pitbull who follows visitors beyond the gates.

 11. The Leland Stanford Mansion

-That’s all for our 11 most haunted places in Sacramento.
-If you’re feeling particularly brave, we’ve included a hotel search feature below for you to find the closest haunted hotels to you… Go ahead; we dare you!
+That’s all for our thirteen most haunted places in Sacramento.
+If you’re feeling fearless, we’ve included a hotel search feature below to find the closest haunted hotels to you… Go ahead; we dare you!